Recognizing Acquired HO

 Identifying acquired HO

-Screen patients with a history of hypothalamic injury, including from:
+Screen all patients with a history of hypothalamic injury due to3,10–13:

 • Traumatic brain injuries